timmywil/panzoom/docs/README.md

 **[Examples](https://timmywil.com/panzoom/test/demo/)**

 Panzoom is a small library to add panning and zooming functionality to an element.
-Rather than setting width and height, Panzoom uses CSS transforms and matrix functions to take advantage of hardware/GPU acceleration in the browser, which means the element can be _anything_: an image, a video, an iframe, a canvas, text, WHATEVER.
+Rather than using absolute positioning or setting width and height, Panzoom uses CSS transforms to take advantage of hardware/GPU acceleration in the browser, which means the element can be _anything_: an image, a video, an iframe, a canvas, text, WHATEVER.

-panzoom.min.js (12.5kb/4.6kb gzip), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).
+panzoom.min.js, included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 For common support questions, see [the FAQ](https://github.com/timmywil/panzoom#faq) at the bottom.

-## Dependencies

-Panzoom used to rely on jQuery, but is now a standalone library.
-However, it can still be used as a jQuery plugin.

 ## Browser support